Grandmother Ngau Ngau Finds Her Path in Business after Retirement

 Family brand taken over and expanded by the children

 Hong Kong and Macao are currently the major markets of Ngau Ngau.
 Seeing the many business opportunities in the Guangdong-Hong Kong-Macao Greater Bay Area in recent years, Grandmother Wong’s children said they are planning to develop the mainland market by first introducing the brand’s belachan.
-Lei thanked Macao Ideas of the Macao Trade and Investment Promotion Institute (IPIM) for their assistance, saying that the many business matching sessions and business seminars organised by Macao Ideas are very important for the development of SMEs, and the various expos and fairs held by IPIM can help Macao products and brands enter the mainland market.
+Lei thanked Macao Ideas of the Commerce and Investment Promotion Institute (IPIM) for their assistance, saying that the many business matching sessions and business seminars organised by Macao Ideas are very important for the development of SMEs, and the various expos and fairs held by IPIM can help Macao products and brands enter the mainland market.
 He hopes that Ngau Ngau will ascend to new heights with the assistance of IPIM in the future.

 At present, Grandmother’s daughter Lily Lei is responsible for the marketing and promotion of the Ngau Ngau brand in the mainland market.
 In order to give the brand more exposure, she has not only adjusted the flavour of belachan to cater to the market, but has also participated in various expos and fairs, live commerce sessions hosted by Internet celebrities, and new media promotion campaigns, thereby attempting to build a reputation for Ngau Ngau in the mainland.